liebke/mechanician/examples/example_prompts.md

 # Create Charges for component

-yes, please

-please assist me
+I would like to add a charge to the component

 /slurp ./resources/comp_charge1_data.csv

+rate is 10

+yes, please proceed

 # Add charge relationship